hitokun-s/multilingualizer.js/README.md

 multilingualizer.js
 ===================

-The simplest way to make a multilingual site with tiny javascript code.
+The simplest way to make a multilingual site (=localization) with tiny javascript code.

 ###How to use:
 load multilingualizer.js like